 - userfrosting

-database user account.
-The password will be secret
+Homestead will automatically create a userfrosting database, along with a homestead database user account.
+The password will be secret.

 Add the following lines at the bottom, save and exit: